Skip to content

 iGaming Fit

-Gambling content pages exist and the marketing claims MAS-aligned alignment, but there are no public casino references, no platform connectors, no gambling licenses.
+Gambling content pages exist and the marketing claims MAS alignment, but there are no public casino references, no platform connectors and no gambling licenses.
 The default no-KYC posture is incompatible with MGA/UKGC compliance.

 Geographic Coverage

-Borderless crypto rails reach 60-100+ countries operationally.
-No regulatory anchor in any major market — no US MTL despite Texas HQ, no MAS license despite Singapore marketing, no MiCA, no VARA.
+Borderless crypto rails reach 60-100+ countries operationally, with no regulatory anchor in any major market: no US MTL despite the Texas HQ, no MAS license despite Singapore marketing, no MiCA, no VARA.

 Security & Compliance

-2FA, encrypted credentials, signed webhooks, non-custodial wallet model (the gateway never holds funds).
+2FA, encrypted credentials, signed webhooks and a non-custodial wallet model where the gateway never holds funds.
 No PCI DSS (not applicable for non-custodial crypto), no ISO 27001, no SOC 2, no named blockchain analytics partner.

 20%5.0Adequate